Minimally Invasive

 Rotator Cuff REpair

-with Dr. Drew Rater
+with Dr. Drew Ratner

 Rotator cuff repair is a surgical procedure used to fix a torn tendon in the shoulder, often caused by injury, repetitive use, or age-related degeneration.